mariacherifa/mariacherifa.github.io/_posts/2026-05-22-SFT-post-training.md

 \text{move the model distribution closer to the SFT demonstration distribution.}
 $$

 This perspective will be useful when we discuss RLHF.
 In RLHF, we will not only imitate demonstrations.
 We will also optimize the model using human preferences.
 But while doing so, we usually want to prevent the model from moving too far away from the SFT model.
+KL divergence will then appear again, not only as an interpretation of the loss, but as an explicit regularization term.

 # Masked Loss on response tokens